ygarg704/App-Board/README.md

 1. Clone the GitHub repo on your local machine.
 2. Navigate to the project folder in the terminal and run `pip install -r requirements.txt` to install dependencies.
 3. Open the workspace in a code editor of choice and run the `app.py` file.
-4. Navigate to `http://127.0.0.1:8050/` (or your default location) in your browser to access a local version of the dashboard or navigate to https://appboard.herokuapp.com/ to access a live version.
+4. Navigate to `http://127.0.0.1:8050/` (or your default location) in your browser to access a local version of the dashboard.